Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Steep Hill Climb Begins through Augapesada on day one of the Camino FisterraSteep Hill Climb Begins

 Come to an intersection with the CP-0203, cross it, heading straight on and westward to another secondary paved road.
-There is another Café Bar, 0 Km 79, here on the corner of the intersection, at about 11.5 kilometers into the day, just past the halfway mark.
+There is another Café Bar, 0 Km 79, here on the corner of the intersection, after about 11.5 kilometers into the day, just past the halfway mark.
 This is your last chance to stop and fuel up before the long climb.
 Since we had already stopped earlier, we walked onward.

 Very soon this road becomes a dirt lane through the forest and a third trail system on day one of the Camiño Fisterra!